everythingismaps/-folio/_posts/2017-06-13-chernarus-dayz-public-transport-map.markdown

 None of this is of course true.
 Chernarus is famous not as the scene of a civilisation-destroying zombie apocalypse, but rather as the fictional setting for the popular DayZ survival video game.

 As an avid player, I could hardly pass up the cartographical opportunities that this massive 225 km<sup>2</sup> map presented.
-This map of an imagined pre-outbreak public transport system is my first dive into the depths of the extensive DayZ lore and geography.
+This map of an imagined pre-outbreak public transport system is my second dive into the depths of the extensive DayZ lore and geography.

 <hr>
 <br/>